wwatson4506/DiskIO/README.md

 # DiskIO
-This is a repository that uses and tests UsbMscFat-FS_DATES (KurtE's branch) on the T3.6/T4.0/T4.1 and MM.
+This is a repository that uses and tests UsbMscFat-FS_DATES (KurtE's branch) on the T3.6/T4.0/T4.1.
+MicroMod has not beeen tested yet.

 KurtE's UsbMscFat-FS_DATES:
 https://github.com/KurtE/UsbMscFat/tree/FS_DATES